Religious intolerance in India

-Muslim, 2% are Christian, and 4% are followers of other religions, or none.
+Muslim, 2% are Christian, and 4% are either followers of other religions, or have no religion.
 Until the Bharatiya Janata Party, a Hindu nationalist party, assumed power federally

 between 1998 and 2004,